theirc/airbel/src/_studies/generating-evidence-for-the-use-of-cash-relief-for-health-outcomes.md

 layout: study
 start_date: 2017-01-01 00:00:00
 end_date: 2019-01-01 00:00:00
+title: >-
-title: Generating Evidence for the Use of Cash Relief for Health Outcomes
+  Generating Evidence for the Use of Cash Relief for Health Outcomes in Pakistan and Cameroon
 featured: false
 evergreen: false
 focuses: